Career Opportunities

 Admission to the professions for which the Bachelor’s degree in “Education and Motor Skills” prepares students often requires passing competitive entrance exams.

-- Staff of the Ministry of Youth and Sports: physical education teachers (for the position of sports activities coordinator)
+• Staff of the Ministry of Youth and Sports: physical education teachers (for the position of sports activities advisor)

 Specialization in Sports Training

-- Physical trainer at a club, a training center, or a sports service company
+• Fitness trainer at a club, training center, or sports service company

-- It is also possible to take various competitive exams for positions in the local physical education and sports sector (Local Physical Education and Sports Operator, Local Physical Education and Sports Instructor, Local Physical Education and Sports Advisor), as well as the competitive exam for physical education teaching positions administered by the Ministry of Youth and Sports
+• It is also possible to take various competitive exams for positions in the local physical and sports education sector (Local Physical and Sports Education Specialist, Local Physical and Sports Education Instructor, Local Physical and Sports Education Advisor), as well as the competitive exam for physical education teachers administered by the Ministry of Youth and Sports

 Specialization in Sports Management